wagnertimo/rmarketcrawlR/README.md

 - `magrittr`
 - `data.table`
 - `ggplot2`
+- `doParallel`
+- `foreach`

+### Get operating reserve power data

+There are three main functions which allows you to crawl operating reserve calls, needs and auction results of the german operating reserve market.
+The operating reserve power data (specified by the parameter `rl`) is provided by the transperant website (https://www.regelleistung.net) of the four energy system providers (specified by the parameter `uenb`):

+* `getReserveCalls(startDate, endDate, uenb, rl)`: It retrieves the 15min operating reserve calls for several products and providers (source: https://www.regelleistung.net/ext/data/).
+The data gets formatted.
+Checkout documentation for further information.

+* `getReserveAuctions(startDate, endDate, rl)`: It retrieves the operating reserve auction results (anonymous order list of energy providers; MOL) for a specific product and time period (source: https://www.regelleistung.net/ext/tender/).
+The data gets formatted.
+Checkout documentation for further information.

+* `getReserveNeeds(startDate, endDate)`: It retrieves the operating reserve needs for a specific time frame of the Netzregelverbund (NRV) based on a 4 sec resolution (source: https://www.transnetbw.de/de/strommarkt/systemdienstleistungen/regelenergie-bedarf-und-abruf).
+The data gets formatted.
+Checkout documentation for further information.

 ## Functionality

 ### Scraping reserve data

-The `scrapeData.R` script contains 3 main functions to provide the operating reserve power data (`rl_type`) from the transperant website of the four energy system providers (`uenb_type`).
+The `scrapeData.R` script contains 3 main functions to provide the operating reserve power data (`rl`) from the transperant website of the four energy system providers (`uenb_type`).
 For more information about the method check out the documentation.

 * `getOperatingReserveCalls(date_from, date_to, uenb_type, rl_type)`: It retrieves the 15min operating reserve calls for several products and providers. (source: https://www.regelleistung.net/ext/data/)